 This Job is a Pain in the Neck.
 Literally.

-Ergonomics may not have been a thought in the 1950s, but awareness of factors that impact job performance has evolved.
+Ergonomics may not have been a thought in the 1950s, but awareness has evolved.
 Not all call centers have gotten the memo though.
 Chairs with limited or no back support, non-adjustable workstations and uncomfortable headsets, contribute to repetitive strain injuries.
 If you’re in pain you’re not staying to answer customer service queries.